Solar Battery Buying Guide: Everything You Need to Know

 A few years after installation, you may notice that your battery backup system doesn't hold a charge as well as it used to.
 That's because, like other types of batteries, battery backups lose storage capacity over time.

 To account for this, battery backups include a warranty that expresses how efficient the battery should be by the end of the warranty period.
-The industry standard is 10 years and 70%, meaning that by the end of the 10-year warranty, the battery should still operate at 70% of its original performance.
-You'll find this warranty on many of today's most popular backup batteries, including the Tesla Powerwall and Generac PWRcell.
+Many of the top solar batteries offer 10 years and 70%, meaning that by the end of the 10-year warranty, the battery should still operate at 70% of its original performance.
+Lead acid battery warranties typically last for two to five years.

 Inverters play an important role in how the battery stores and converts solar energy.
 While solar panels generate electricity in direct current, the electric grid and homes generally use alternating current.
 An inverter can convert AC to DC or vice versa, and most solar batteries include an inverter to store the energy in DC form, as well as an inverter to convert it back into AC to be used in the grid or the home.